Contact Us | info@foundation.builders

 Get a mentor

-It’s all too easy to work “in” your business rather than “on” it.
-As Michael Gerber tells us in The E-Myth, we need to be working “on” our businesses if we want them to grow and flourish.
-A mentor who has succeeded in your industry can provide you with priceless advice and serve as a sounding board.
+It's too easy to work "in" your business rather than "on" it.
+As Michael Gerber tells us in The E-Myth, we need to be working "on" our businesses if we want them to grow and flourish.
+A mentor who has succeeded in your industry can provide priceless advice and be a sounding board.

-Through Foundation Builders business development office the student will be paired with business leaders both in the country and the United States to provide a strong pathway to success.
+Through the Foundation Builders business development office, the student will be paired with business leaders in the country and the United States to provide a solid pathway to success.
 This also includes follow-up and mentoring after the student has established their business.

 Part 3.
 Foundation Builders Institute of Enterprise Development

-Foundation Builders International does not hold long term ownership in the Institute or the enterprises that are started through the Business Institute.
-Once an Institution is established directors will be developed from the students, who will assume the all the day to day operations of all the entities.
-A board of directors and trustees will be established to oversee the Institute.
+Foundation Builders International does not hold long-term ownership in the Institute or the enterprises started through the Business Institute.
+Once an Institution is established, directors will be developed from the students, who will assume all the entities' day-to-day operations.
+A board of directors and trustees will be set to oversee the Institute.
 Ownership will be turned over to the Trustees.
-Foundation Builders provides a Dean of Institutes who will provide counsel and oversight to the Board and Trustees to help the Institute develop and grow in its locality.
+Foundation Builders provides a Dean of Institutes who will counsel and lead the Board and Trustees to help the Institute develop and grow in its locality.